karanam61/SOC--lab-Setup/step2_active_directory.md

 BadBlood is a PowerShell script that populates AD with **users, groups, computers, and misconfigurations**, making the lab environment look like a real enterprise.

+## SOC Relevance

+The Domain Controller is the identity backbone of an enterprise.
+Almost every attack path runs through it.

+With **BadBlood**, your lab generates realistic events for SOC practice:

+- Failed logons → brute-force and password spraying
+- Service account misuse → Kerberoasting detection
+- Privilege escalation → Golden Ticket, Silver Ticket

 ### Installation
 ```powershell
 git clone https://github.com/davidprowe/BadBlood.git